 What do I do with my ‘stuff’?

-When you sell or downsize there will be a lot of decisions to make about your possessions.
+If you decide to sell or downsize there will be a lot of decisions to make about your possessions.

-if you have not used it for a year and it is not valuable or seriously sentimental you can live without it.
+“If you have not used it for a year or more and it is not valuable or seriously sentimental you can live without it.“

 There are many options when it comes to hitting the road and taking your new home with you.
 Car or bike with a tent, camper trailer, caravan, motor home, gooseneck (5th wheeler), truck, or bus.